Sweet Dive VR

 Our approach is based on the use of virtual reality.
 Patients wear VR goggles that shield them from the treatment room environment and immerse them in a colorful, peaceful underwater world.
 What is particularly innovative is our approach to involveing the caregivers in the game.
 Together, patients and caregivers must keep exotic fish away from a sunken candy delivery.
 Since only the patients can see the underwater world, they must shout instructions to their caregiver to trigger actions in the game.
 The result is dynamic, interactive, and cooperative gameplay that engages both patients and their caregivers and distracts them from their treatment.
 In this way, we hope to reduce the patients’ pain, create a relaxed atmosphere for everyone involved, and increase their well-being during the procedure.

 In close cooperation, the Entertainment Computing Group (University of Duisburg-Essen, Duisburg, Germany) and the Center for Pediatric and Adolescent Medicine (University Medical Center Essen, Germany) developed the concept and a prototype of the game.
-A first focus group test brought positive results regarding the effectiveness of the approach as well as the evaluation of “Sweet Dive VR”.
+A first focus group test and pilot study brought positive results regarding the effectiveness of the approach as well as the evaluation of “Sweet Dive VR”.
 As a next step, we now aim to conduct a joint multicenter clinical trial to empirically validate our assumptions.

 Idea and Concept